dorflex150mg/datahow/README.md

 # Unique IP Logging Service - Short README

-This Rust microservice receives JSON log entries via HTTP POST at /logs on port 5000.
+This Rust microservice receives JSON log entries via HTTP POST at `/logs` on port 5000.
 It maintains an in-memory HyperLogLog to track the number of unique IP addresses.
 The service prints each received log entry and the current estimated unique IP count.

+The estimated number of unique IPs can be get on the `/metrics` endpoint.

 Required JSON fields in each log entry: